openstack/trove/doc/source/admin/datastore.rst

 #.
 Register image with Image service

    You need to register your guest image with the Image service as cloud admin.
+   In this example, the image is assigned tags that will be used when creating datastore version.

    .. code-block:: console